Jaswir/AAAS-Frontend/MVP.md

  -- Elon musk

 # MVP Requirements
+- See 1 Quote on Screen
+- Positive quote from an inspiring Autistic person

+# Possible Extensions
+- Ability to search for something e.g. how you feel and then see a quote that relates to your situation.
-- User opens the Website feels weird and sees a positive quote from an inspiring Autistic person that relates to their situation
+- User opens the Website feels weird and sees an Auti Quote that relates to their situation